ComputationalCryoEM/ASPIRE-Python/CODING_GUIDELINES.md

 Do not merge over another persons working branch or pull request unless explicitly permitted to do so by the author.
 Pull requests are welcomed.

+## Project Collaboration

-We will for a time attempt using Project boards in conjunction with Issues to document tasks in various stages.
+We will for a time attempt using Github Project boards in conjunction with Issues to document tasks in various stages.
 Generally this will look like a board collecting related tasks which representing a conceptual project or actual milestone that comes out of our meetings.
 For example, an event, release, or large feature set with many components all are reasonable project boards.
 This is for planning purposes and to facilitate coordination